MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 ## Pre-requisites

-* The first version of an iOS application must be published through the iTunes Connect portal.
+* The first version of an iOS application must be published through the App Store Connect portal.
 * App should be ready for submission and pass the [App Store guidelines](https://developer.apple.com/app-store/review/guidelines/).
-* An active [Apple Developer Program](https://developer.apple.com/programs/enroll/) account, or have your Apple ID added as an admin in your teams [iTunes Connect](https://itunesconnect.apple.com/login) account.
+* An active [Apple Developer Program](https://developer.apple.com/programs/enroll/) account, or have your Apple ID added as an admin in your teams' [App Store Connect](https://itunesconnect.apple.com/login) account.

 For more information, review the [Apple App Distribution Guide](https://help.apple.com/xcode/mac/current/#/dev8b4250b57).

-## Set up the connection between App Center to iTunes and TestFlight
+## Set up the connection between App Center and App Store Connect

 1. Select **Stores** under Distribution.
 2. In the middle of the page, click on the **Connect to Store** button.
-3. Select the store type as **iTunes Connect** from the panel that opens.
+3. Select the store type as **App Store Connect** from the panel that opens.
 4. Click on **Next** in the lower-right corner.
 5. Sign in with your Apple developer account (a onetime activity) and click **Connect**.
 6. On successful sign in, if the Apple account is a member of multiple teams an option to select the team to associate the builds will be available.
 If the Apple account is a member of only a single team, then the selection is defaulted to the single one available.